European leaders respond to Putin with sanctions. Can they change his mind?

 Scholz gave no clear indication of how long the certification process for $11 billion pipeline project might be delayed, but when asked whether it might be restarted, he said the process of reassessing the report “will surely drag on.”

-“Germany did the right thing when it came down to it,” said Brian O’Toole, a former sanctions adviser at the U.S. Treasury Office for Foreign Assets Control.
-“It’s a project with huge geopolitical ramifications, beyond the narrower economic ones.”
+“Germany did the right thing when it came down to it,” said Brian O’Toole, a former sanctions adviser at the U.S. Treasury Department’s Office of Foreign Assets Control.
+“It’s a project with huge geopolitical ramifications beyond the narrower economic ones.”

-“That’s doesn’t mean that there aren’t material economic costs, even if those are smaller than major bank sanctions,” said O’Toole, also a senior fellow at the Atlantic Council.
-“How much did Gazprom spend on this?
+“That’s doesn’t mean that there aren’t material economic costs, even if those are smaller than major bank sanctions,” said O’Toole, also an Atlantic Council senior fellow.
+“How much did [Russian state-owned gas company] Gazprom spend on this?
 It’s billions of dollars.
 There’s certainly an effect there.”

-But Peter Beyer, the federal government’s coordinator for transatlantic cooperation and a parliamentarian with Germany’s Christian Democrats, criticized Scholz for not taking a bolder political decision.
+But Peter Beyer, the German government’s coordinator for transatlantic cooperation and a parliamentarian with Germany’s Christian Democrats, criticized Scholz for not making a bolder political decision.

 “Chancellor Olaf Scholz continues to hide behind an administrative act due to disagreements within the party,” he said, referring to reported splits within Scholz’s center-left Social Democrats on how to deal with Russian aggression.
-He accused Scholz of “passing the buck” to his coalition partners the Greens, who run the Ministry of Economy.
+He accused Scholz of “passing the buck” to his coalition partners the Greens, who run the Economy Ministry.

 Britain and the oligarchs

 In Britain, Johnson has offered plenty of tough rhetoric, warning that Putin is planning “the biggest war in Europe since 1945.”
-But analysts and even some lawmakers in the prime minister’s own party were underwhelmed by the sanctions announced Tuesday — against well-insulated banks and previously targeted oligarchs who likely kept their assets out of Britain.
+But analysts and even some lawmakers in the prime minister’s party were underwhelmed by the sanctions announced Tuesday — against well-insulated banks and previously targeted oligarchs who have probably kept their assets out of Britain.

 The three billionaires, all involved in the energy sector, have been on the U.S. sanctions list for years.
-Gennady Timchenko, of the Volga Group investment firm, and Boris Rotenberg, co-owner of SGM (Stroygazmontazh) Group, were sanctioned by the United States in 2014 after the Russian invasion and annexation of Crimea.
-Igor Rotenberg, Boris Rotenberg’s nephew and formerly the majority shareholder in Gazprom Drilling, was sanctioned by the U.S. Treasury in 2018.
+Gennady Timchenko of the Volga Group investment firm and Boris Rotenberg, co-owner of SGM (Stroygazmontazh) Group, were hit with U.S. sanctions in 2014 after the Russian invasion and annexation of Crimea.
+Igor Rotenberg, Boris Rotenberg’s nephew and formerly the majority shareholder in Gazprom Drilling, was placed under U.S. Treasury Department sanctions in 2018.

-Gavin Wilde, a former director for Russia, Baltic and Caucasus Affairs on the National Security Council, who served in the Trump administration, called the British targets, “low hanging fruit.”
+Gavin Wilde, a former director for Russia, Baltic and Caucasus affairs on the National Security Council who served in the Trump administration, called the British targets “low-hanging fruit.”

-“The banks they hit were kind of set up by Russia in expectation that sanctions were coming,” he said, meaning their exposure internationally is limited and as a result there will be “more symbolism in the U.K. than impact.”
+“The banks they hit were kind of set up by Russia in expectation that sanctions were coming,” he said, meaning their international exposure is limited.
+As a result, he said, there will be “more symbolism in the U.K. than impact.”

-Similarly, targeting Timchenko and the Rotenbergs may send a message to Putin “personally,” because their reported ties to the Russian president and their “patronage over some of his own finances.”
-But Wilde noted the absence of more prominent figures, including Roman Abramovich, owner of the Chelsea Football Club in England.
+Similarly, Wilde said, targeting Timchenko and the Rotenbergs may send a message to Putin “personally,” because of their reported ties to the Russian president and their “patronage over some of his own finances.”
+But Wilde noted the absence of more-prominent figures, including Roman Abramovich, owner of the Chelsea Football Club in England.

-Tom Keatinge, director of the Centre for Financial Crime and Security Studies at RUSI, a London think tank, noted that NGOs have identified more than 150 people with connections to Britain that could have been targeted under new legislation passed on Feb.
+Tom Keatinge, director of the Center for Financial Crime and Security Studies at RUSI, a London think tank, noted that nongovernmental organizations have identified more than 150 people with connections to Britain that could have been targeted under legislation passed on Feb.
 10.

-“You don’t take a pea shooter to a gunfight,” Keatinge said, expressing his dismay with the sanctions announced so far.
+“You don’t take a peashooter to a gunfight,” Keatinge said, expressing his dismay with the sanctions announced so far.

 He disagreed with the strategy to hold back some firepower should things escalate.
 “Getting someone to change the actions they’ve already taken is much more difficult than stopping someone from doing it in the first instance,” he said, adding that Western sanctions on Russia after it invaded Crimea in 2014 had little impact.

-Wilde said Britain’s financial entanglements with Russian oligarchs constrains its options.
+Wilde said Britain’s financial entanglements with Russian oligarchs constrain its options.
 “The more rocks they kick over, the more of an indictment it is of how lax they’ve been the last couple decades on dirty Russian money flooding their system,” he said.

-European Union comes together on incremental sanctions
+E.U. comes together on incremental sanctions

-While Russian tanks were rolling into Eastern Ukraine, European Union diplomats scurried between calls and meetings to hash out their response.
-They emerged Tuesday evening announcing a first round of sanctions, suggesting there would be more to come.
+While Russian tanks were rolling into eastern Ukraine, E.U. diplomats scurried between calls and meetings to hash out their response.
+They emerged Tuesday evening with agreement on an initial round of penalties, suggesting there would be more to come.

-The E.U. sanctions will target people and entities linked to Russia’s latest moves, including 351 members of the Duma who voted to recognize the two breakaway regions in Eastern Ukraine, as well as 27 individuals and entities who have played a role in “undermining Ukrainian territorial integrity, sovereignty and independence,” Borrell said.
+The E.U. sanctions will target people and entities linked to Russia’s latest moves, including 351 members of the State Duma, the lower house, who voted to recognize the two breakaway regions in eastern Ukraine.

-The bloc will also target the ability of the Russian state to access the E.U.'s capital and financial markets and services, “limiting the financing of their policies,” he said.

-In a subsequent tweet, Borrell said the sanctions meant no more shopping in Milan, diamonds in Antwerp, or partying in Saint Tropez for Russian officials.
+The bloc will also target the ability of the Russian state to access the E.U.’s capital and financial markets and services, “limiting the financing of their policies,” Borrell said.
+In a tweet — which later appeared to have been deleted — he said there would be no more shopping in Milan, diamonds in Antwerp or partying in Saint-Tropez for Russian officials.

-European Commission President Ursula von der Leyen issued a statement to praise what she called a “solid” package that “contains a number of calibrated measures.”
+European Commission President Ursula von der Leyen praised what she called a “solid” package that “contains a number of calibrated measures.”

 But the package was less ambitious than some expected — and the impact on Putin, or his plans, remains to be seen.